Ferrocarril del Pacífico S.A.: Activity

 Locomotive type SD39-2M no. D-2360.

 The company connects the centre and south of the country, covering seven regions of the country, using 1,722 kilometres of railway lines from La Calera to Puerto Montt.
-Several key ports are served including Puerto Ventanas, Valparaiso, San Antonio, Lirquén, Penco, Talcahuano, San Vicente and Coronel.
+Several key ports are served including Puerto Ventanas, Valparaíso, San Antonio, Lirquén, Penco, Talcahuano, San Vicente and Coronel.

 FEPASA handles over half of Santiago's municipal waste as well as cellulose, agricultural products, container, steel, pulpwood and logs, cement, wood chips, bulk minerals, chemicals, fuels, sawn wood, OSB and frozen salmon.
 As of 2018, FEPASA's fleet included 68 locomotives and more than 1887 wagons.